TinTin-25/homad-theme-review/README.md

 ## Pixel configuration

 The theme embeds Meta and TikTok pixels directly via `snippets/tracking-pixel.liquid`.
-The IDs are hard-coded in that file:

-- Meta pixel ID: `1311883059920720`
-- TikTok pixel ID: `D1ST0CRC77UBFMCUIAKG`

-Modify the snippet if you need to change these values.
+Their IDs are now configurable from the Theme settings screen.
+Set **Meta pixel ID** and **TikTok pixel ID** under the Pixels section when customizing the theme.

+To record purchases on the order status page, copy the contents of `snippets/pixel-checkout-script.liquid` into Shopify’s **Additional scripts** field (or `checkout.liquid` if you are on Shopify Plus).

+The purchase value sent to the pixels uses `checkout.subtotal_price`, so shipping and taxes are excluded.

 ## Debugging